HHS/ACF-pir-data/PIR_Pipeline/README.md

 5. The configuration file will now be generated and the database will be populated with relevant schemas, views, and stored procedures.

 ### R Package Installation
-- pir-install-r-packages (currently not working)
+- pir-r-packages (currently not working)
 ## Data Ingestion
 ### Ingesting from the Command Line
 - pir-ingest